arnau/addresspack/README.md

 to parallelise.
 Although I tried to make the ingestion process fast, it is extremely slow.
 In the order of hours.

-At the moment, a transaction is commited every 10 files (i.e. every 10,000,000 inserts) using the [SQLite WAL] journaling.
+By default, a transaction is commited every 10 files (i.e. every 10,000,000 inserts) using the [SQLite WAL] journaling.
 If the process stops (e.g. you kill the process), you can run it again and it will resume where it stopped with a potential data loss of 10 million rows.